rebelsky/sams-assorted-musings-reflections/megan-goering.md

 For the first visit to LFA, Megan did a lot of planning.
-She asked students to do a bit of homework (although I don't remember what it was) and to bring their r&eacute;sume&eacute;s to class.
+She asked students to do a bit of homework (although I don't remember what it was) and to bring their r&eacute;sum&eacute;s to class.
 In class, she had planned to talk about her career path and then do a r&eacute;sum&eacute;
 review.
 But she had so many interesting side notes and tips on her life story, and so many questions from the students, that we went over the